nopnop2002/esp-idf-ssd1306/README.md

 __Note for ESP32C2.__
 ESP-IDF V5.0 ESP32C2 i2c driver has a bug.
-ESP-IDF V5.1 is required when using ESP32C2.
+ESP-IDF V5.1 is required when using i2c of ESP32C2.

 # Installation